 Open Devices, NetDevOps Management

 In quadrant I we find the most flexible, but most developer focused, solution area.
 Here we find open networking devices with open protocols and tools.
 To get here you buy commodity hardware, load a NOS, and develop your own SDN solution to provide exactly the control and visibility you want.
 It’s likely that you’ll spend the least on software and equipment, but you’ll need to have talented developers on staff (or on call) to build and grow the solution.
-This is a crowded realm full of folks like Edge-Core, Dell, Juniper, Celestica, Mellanox, HP, Cumulus, Pica8, Plurabis, Big Switch, IP Infusion, Python, Ruby, Perl, NAPALM, Ansible, Puppet, and Salt – just to name a few.
+This is a crowded realm full of folks like Edge-Core, Dell, Juniper, Celestica, Mellanox, HP, Cumulus, Pica8, Plurabis, IP Infusion, Python, Ruby, Perl, NAPALM, Ansible, Puppet, and Salt – just to name a few.